mindspore-ai/mindspore/model_zoo/official/cv/crnn/README.md

 CRNN use a vgg16 structure for feature extraction, the appending with two-layer bidirectional LSTM, finally use CTC to calculate loss.
 See src/crnn.py for details.

+We provide 2 versions of network using different ways to transfer the hidden size to class numbers.
+You could choose different version by modifying the `model_version` in config yaml.

+- V1 using an full connection after the RNN parts.
+- V2 change the output feature size of the last RNN, to output a feature with the same size of class numbers.

 ## [Dataset](#content)

 Note that you can run the scripts based on the dataset mentioned in original paper or widely used in relevant domain/network architecture.
 In the following sections, we will introduce how to run the scripts using the related dataset below.